Why we love the Scottish Highlands

 Learn more about wild campingMake a splash

-Try the fast-growing adrenaline sport of canyoning, swim in the bracing Atlantic or whip out your oars out at Great Glen Canoe Trail.
-Or walk to Scotland’s highest waterfall, Plodda Falls.
+Try the fast-growing adrenaline sport of canyoning, swim in the bracing Atlantic or whip out your oars at Great Glen Canoe Trail.
+Or walk to one of Scotland’s highest waterfalls, Plodda Falls.

 Learn more about water adventures in ScotlandFeed deer in the snowy Cairngorms